thoughtbot/top_secret/README.md

 > Due to its large size, you'll likely want to avoid committing [ner_model.dat][] into version control.
 >
 > You'll need to ensure the file exists in deployed environments.
 See relevant [discussion][discussions_60] for details.
+>
+> Alternatively, you can disable NER filtering entirely by setting `model_path` to `nil` if you only need regex-based filters (credit cards, emails, phone numbers, SSNs).
+This improves performance and eliminates the model file dependency.

 By default, Top Secret assumes the file will live at the root of your project, but this can be configured.